 Concordia University Texas is committed to respecting all members of our community and providing a quality educational experience for all students.
 To that end, Concordia University Texas has established this complaint policy and procedure to provide students with a process for addressing complaints or grievances regarding any aspect of their educational experience.
 Students are encouraged to resolve complaints or grievances at the appropriate level of dispute.
-However, should this approach fail or be inappropriate, students may submit a formal complaint to the Executive Vice President describing the treatment, action or decision at issue and the remedy sought.
+However, should this approach fail or be inappropriate, students may submit a formal complaint to the Provost and Executive Vice President describing the treatment, action or decision at issue and the remedy sought.

 - Student name

 - Telephone and email contact information

 - What evidence supports the complaint?
 How may this be verified?

 - Describe what harm has resulted.

 - What steps have already been taken to resolve this issue?
 Who has been consulted?

 - What is the remedy or solution you seek for this complaint?